pmathiot/VALSO/README.md

 * all individual time series are saved in FIGURES along with the txt file describing the exact command line done to build it

 ## To add a new diag
-* build a new script in SCRIPT
+* build a new script in SCRIPT or modify one (for exemple if you want another area for the bottomT time series, update `mk_bot.bash` to add it)
+If a new script is added you need also to:
   * add a logical flag in param
-* update run_all.sh
+  * update `run_all.sh`
+Then:
 * build a new run_plot script based on the existing one